-The University of Guelph has announced it’s looking into a recent pub night where students used racist, antisemitic, anti-Black, and homophobic language, along with “the appearance of hate symbols.”
+The University of Guelph has announced that it’s looking into a recent pub night where students used racist, antisemitic, anti-Black, and homophobic language, along with “the appearance of hate symbols.”

 “As a student community, we all share responsibility for upholding respect, accountability, and inclusion.
 We encourage students to speak up, support one another, and choose empathy in their actions,” the student federation said.